Food Service, Food Distribution, Warehouse, Food Compliance

 - Food and Drug Administration, Department of Agriculture, County Health Department, and SQF & NSF Third-Party Certified

 - Enterprise Wide Solution: 17 points of monitoring

 - Stakeholders: Vice President of Operations and Safety Manager

-Kate Clifford was recently hosting an audit when asked a question regarding their paper logs.
+Kate Clifford was hosting an audit when asked a question regarding their paper logs.
 A quick trip to the Sonicu website cleared up the question and the auditors praised the company for the easy-to-use tool.